rspamd/rspamd.com/doc/developers/protocol.md

 These also accept `POST`.
 Headers which may be set are:

-- `Classifier`: classifier name to be learned, if unset - all available classifiers will be learned
+- `Classifier`: classifier name to be learned.
+If not specified, all available classifiers will be learned.

-The below endpoints all use `GET`:
+The following endpoints all use `GET`:

 * `/errors` - Returns error messages from ring buffer
 * `/stat` - Returns statistics